 Your starting point, and the tiresome trio's, is the Piazza dell'Anfiteatro, oval in shape with four archways in and out.
 It's on the site of a 2nd-century BC Roman amphitheatre with some of the ring of buildings dating from then, they say, although since BC is also Before Concrete, that's unlikely.

-[1] Yes, it's known that you know that SlyBob now knows that they are playing 'characters' but there May be just one of them really acting up.
+As for Top Gear™, yes, it's known that you know that SlyBob now knows that they are playing 'characters' but there May just be one of them really acting up.

 Pick of the pasta providers in a snug side street just behind the amphitheatre.

-It does, however, look like the anarcho-Euro-graffiti has now been scrubbed off.
+It does, however, look like the anarcho-Euro-graffiti has now been scrubbed off and no, we don't think that all of them are, actually.

 Hang on a minute?
 Is that a tower with some trees on it?
 It certainly is and they'll let you up and inside the Torre Guinigi for a few €euros.